 The University of Minnesota - Twin Cities is a Heart Safe Campus, with nearly 200 automated external defibrillators (AEDs) and more than 350 trained responders.
 CPR education on campus helps train or refresh the skills of more than 525 students and staff annually.
-The campus also is located near post-sudden cardiac arrest facilities, like the University of Minnesota Medical Center Fairview on the east and west bank.
+The campus also is located near post-sudden cardiac arrest facilities, like the East Bank Hospital - M Health Fairview University of Minnesota Medical Center.

 AEDs can be found in many academic buildings on campus.
 All UMPD police vehicles also carry an AED.
 Click on the links to view the locations of AEDs.